asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

-- _Modeling inductive inference on linguistic content using dictionaries and vectors_, January 14, 2021, 3rd [UNESCO World Logic Day](http://www.wld.cipsh.international/index.html), a workshop organized by the Rényi Institute of Mathematics, Budapest

 - _What will it take for the machines to understand counterfactual conditionals?_, February 10, 2021, Work in Progress Seminar, Centre de Philosophie des Sciences et Sociétés (CEFISES), Université catholique de Louvain

 - (postponed) _The Logic of Learning: Formal Learning Systems and AI_, keynote talk at [ClojuTRE 2020](https://clojutre.org/2020/), October 8-9, 2020, Tampere, Finland